Wednesday 19 September, 6pm

 MUMA | Monash University Museum of Art

-Focus Points consists of four documentaries on Robert Smithson and his work.
-Whether engaging with his life, criticism, entropy, or cosmic time, each documentary is marked by form precisely tailored to the content, whether in Jennifer West’s hands-on destruction-as-construction of film, or James Bennings’s sympathetic attendance to our own sense of duration.
-Focus Points is the third in a series of three film screenings in conjunction with the Robert Smithson: Time Crystals exhibition.
+Curated by John Edmond, Focus Points consists of four documentaries on Robert Smithson and his work.
+Whether engaging with his life, criticism, entropy, or cosmic time, each documentary is marked by form precisely tailored to content, whether in Jennifer West’s hands-on destruction-as-construction of film, or James Bennings’s sympathetic attendance to our own sense of duration.
+Focus Points is the third in a series of three film screenings presented in conjunction with the Robert Smithson: Time Crystals exhibition.

 The Heat Death of the Universe